SilbigerLab/Titrator/Protocols/TitratorSOP.md

 		1. The pH buffers used are 4, 7, and 10.
 			1. If you use new buffers, write the date opened on the bottle and pour ~60 ml into 3 separate 80 ml cups.
 			2. After calibration, pour the buffers into a clean regent bottle, respective of their pH.
 Those buffers can be used for future uses for ~ 1 week.
-	2. Place the three cups in the Autosampler starting from position 1-3
+	2. Place the three cups in the Autosampler starting from position 1-3.
+Place a 4th cup filled with DI water in position 69 on the sample changer.
 		1. The pH cups will be in the order of 4, 7 and 10
-	3. Using LabX, look for the Released Methods and click on “Calibration”
+	3. Using LabX, click "Analysis" on the bottom left-hand side then look for the Released Methods and click on “Calibration”
 	4. Click Start > Titrator > Start to start the Calibration.
 		1. You can either Right click on the Calibration group or look for the tab named “Recurrence” (It’s on top of the Released Methods) and click Start.
 	5. Viewing from the Titrator window, watch the graph for any anomalies.